haimbilia/BuyHub/readme.txt

-    => 057408 - Buyer: "Undefined variable" error is showing while clicking on the Seller's collection => 057405 - Buyer: "Fatal error" is showing while clicking on the newly added Slides promotions => 057403 - Seller: Suggestion to don't show the selected products in the drop-down while adding the collections
+    => 057408 - Buyer: "Undefined variable" error is showing while clicking on the Seller's collection => 057405 - Buyer: "Fatal error" is showing while clicking on the newly added Slides promotions => 057403 - Seller: Suggestion to don't show the selected products in the drop-down while adding the collections => 057396 - Advertiser: "404 error" is showing while clicking on the "Email Verification" link

 New Features: